-Melons–Cantaloupe, honeydew and watermelon–are a great summer treat and especially appreciated on the hottest of days.
+Melons — cantaloupe, honeydew and watermelon — are a great summertime treats and especially appreciated on the hottest of days.
 Eating melons is a great way to hydrate the body.
-Melons are nutritious, naturally low in calories, and sweet enough to enjoy freshly sliced.
+They are nutritious, naturally low in calories, and sweet enough to enjoy freshly sliced.

 But how do you know if it’s ripe?
 And should you store it on the counter or in the fridge?
 Selecting and storing doesn’t have to be mystery.
 Just follow these tips:

 Selecting: Should be firm, but not too hard and unbruised.
 Don’t select a hard green cantaloupe as it was picked too soon.
 Give it the whiff test.
 A ripe cantaloupe will have a nice fragrance.

 Storing: Ripe cantaloupes should be stored in the refrigerator.
 If a cantaloupe has no fragrance and is still quite firm, leave on the kitchen counter for a day or two to ripen.
 Once the cantaloupe is ripe, slice open down the center.
 Scoop out the seeds with a large spoon and discard.
 Slice each half into sections, cutting away the rind.
 Store cubes or slices of cantaloupe in sealed containers in the refrigerator to keep fresh.

 Selecting: A ripe honeydew melon will have a pleasant fragrance at the blossom end.
 A ripe honeydew will feel heavy for its size and be the color of butter.

 Storing: Honeydew melons should be refrigerated.
 Once the melon has been sliced or cut into chunks, it should be kept in a sealable container in the refrigerator to keep it from drying out.